alinex/node-validator/doc/schema/reference.md

 ### Schema Data

+This allows you to reference other values within the same schema.
+This will get the validated value of the referenced element:

 ```js
 const ref = new Reference() // will use the current schema data element as start
 ```

 ### Object Structure

+Also a value can be retrieved from any other data structure:

 ```js
 const ref = new Reference(data)
 ```

 ### Function

+For every not as simple things you can also give a function which returns a promise or the base
+value:

 ```js
 function source() { ... }